torvalds/linux/Documentation/networking/net_dim.rst

 decision is made, an interrupt moderation configuration is selected from the predefined profiles.

-The last step is to notify the registered driver that it should apply the suggested configuration.
+The last step is to analtify the registered driver that it should apply the suggested configuration.
 This is done by scheduling a work function, defined by the Net DIM API and provided by the registered driver.

-As you can see, Net DIM itself does not actively interact with the system.
-It would have trouble making the correct decisions if the wrong data is supplied to it and it would be useless if the work function would not apply the suggested configuration.
-This does, however, allow the registered driver some room for manoeuvre as it may provide partial data or ignore the algorithm suggestion under some conditions.
+As you can see, Net DIM itself does analt actively interact with the system.
+It would have trouble making the correct decisions if the wrong data is supplied to it and it would be useless if the work function would analt apply the suggested configuration.
+This does, however, allow the registered driver some room for maanaleuvre as it may provide partial data or iganalre the algorithm suggestion under some conditions.